MyChart - Frequently Asked Questions

 If your minor child has documented special needs, there are two ways that you can request this access.

-2. If you do not have a MyChart account, you can request Adult-Special Needs Minor access through the online MyChart Family Access Request form.
-The online form can be found here.
+2. If you do not have a MyChart account, you can request Adult-Special Needs Minor access through the online MyChart Proxy Access Request form.

-The request and your minor's medical record will be reviewed by a pediatrician and will be granted if documentation supports full access to the minor's medical information based on the minor's needs, regardless of age.
-When the minor child reaches age 18, family access is automatically terminated.
+The request and your minor's medical record will be reviewed by a pediatrician and access will be granted if documentation supports full access to the minor's medical information based on the minor's needs, regardless of age.
+When the minor child reaches age 18, proxy access is automatically terminated.

-• Do I have to be a UTMB patient to receive family access?
+• Do I have to be a UTMB patient to receive proxy access?

 • Can I access the MyChart account of a deceased patient?